 Series H units are only available to investors who invest and maintain the required minimum balance with authorized dealers, including RBC Dominion Securities Inc. and RBC Direct Investing Inc. A portion of the management fee that is charged to the Funds is paid by us to the dealer as a trailing commission.
-Effective June 1, 2022, Series H units will no longer be available to investors who hold these units in an account with an OEO dealer or any other dealer that does not make a suitability determination.
-On or before this date, we or your dealer may change your Series H units into Series F units of the same Fund if you hold Series H units in an account with an OEO dealer or any other dealer that does not make a suitability determination.
+Effective June 1, 2022, Series H units are no longer available to investors who hold these units in an account with an OEO dealer or any other dealer that does not make a suitability determination.